April 7, 2020 from noon to 4 pm. Delivered online

 As people turn to the online world for their physical needs, increasingly, clients expect to be able to connect with their helping professional online.

-The Ontario Association of Mental Health Professionals (OAMHP) and the Canadian Association of Psychodynamic Therapists (CAPT) are hosting a joint workshop on online counselling.
+The Ontario Association of Mental Health Professionals (OAMHP) and the Canadian Association of Psychodynamic Therapists (CAPT) are hosting a joint workshop on online counselling on April 7, 2020.

 This workshop will help mental health professionals prepare for online practice.